Michelle of Valois: Death

 In 1422, while her husband was away preparing for the battle of Cone, Michelle fell ill and died on 8 July in Ghent.
 All of the inhabitants grieved, as she had been much loved by the people.
 She was buried in Saint Bavo's Abbey near the city.
 In 1540, the abbey was destroyed on the orders of Charles V, Holy Roman Emperor, causing only a fragment of her tomb to remain to this day.
 After her death, rumors circulated that she had been poisoned by a former attendant, known as Dame de Viesville, a close confidante dismissed shortly before Michelle's death.
 However, no charges were ever brought up against her.

-Her widower married two more times, first two years after her death to Bonne of Artois (1396–1425).
-He had three children from his third marriage, and at least 18 illegitimate children from a total of 24 documented mistresses, two of whom were certainly born during his marriage to Michelle.